VanAntworth/To-The-Moon/README.md

 Whether the sentiments of elon musks tweets affects the price in the short term of crypto and stocks

-How long does Elon musks tweet affect the price of the coin.
+How long does an Elon Musk tweet affect the price of the coin.